wp-plugins/extrawatch/readme.txt

 - It creates a nightly email report so you can check the performance of your website in the morning

+List of all features:

+- *Live Stats* displays the behaviour of your visitors in real-time together with the valuable statistic information and maps.
+You can perform several useful actions from this dashboard.

+- *History* displays the configurable amount of previous visits.
+ExtraWatch focuses more on visitor behaviour and doesn't keep much visitor data.

+- *Traffic Flow* presents interactive HTML5 chart of your visitor's paths

+- *SEO report* displays report of keyphrases by which users found your website and their performance in time

+- *Heatmap* section displays HTML5 map of clicks for each individual page

+- *Graphs* section contains daily and weekly bar charts for pages, goals, users .. etc.

+- *Anti-spam* - contains list of spam words and blocked IP addresses

+- *Emails* section - allows you to configure nightly email reports

+- *Database Status* - displays the increase/decrease in size of your individual database tables in time

+- *Directory Sizes* - monitors 3rd party plugin directories

+- *Settings* - different configuration options plus possibility to choose one from more than 42 world languages

+- *Front-end modules* - information visible for your visitors such as number of visits for

+Purchase information:

+This is a PRO version with single domain 9/15 EUR lifetime license.

 See screenshots and demo!